Bilaspur Municipal Corporation

 Bilaspur Municipal Corporation is the civic body governing Indian city of Bilaspur, Chhattisgarh.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Bilaspur Municipal Corporation is headed by Mayor of city and governed by Commissioner.

 History and administration

 Bilaspur Municipal Corporation was formed in 2009 to improve the infrastructure of the town as per the needs of local population.
 Bilaspur Municipal Corporation has been expanded by Chhattisgarh Government to include additional Municipal Council, Nagar Panchayat, Gram Panchayat and Gram (village).
 Bilaspur Municipal Corporation has 70 wards and each ward is headed by councillor for which elections are held every 5 years.
-In Bilaspur Municipal Corporation elections held in year 2019, Bharatiya Janata Party (BJP) won 34 seats, Indian National Congress won 33 seats and Others managed three seats.

-Sheikh Naziruddin is the commissioner of Bilaspur Municipal Corporation.

 Functions

 Berhampur Municipal Corporation is created for the following functions: